2017 A to Z: Letter A…

 Being the crafter my mom always was, she brought that bucket home… and after cleaning, she had an idea!
 Mama took one of the old frames from the farm, cut a piece of squared heavy metal mesh for the back and attached the shells; that crab received front center attention.
 Didn’t pay to be so slow that day… a little faster and he could have made it back to the ocean.
 She was very proud of herself how she cleaned him all spic and span, and then she varnished them all.

 I kept that frame of shells for many years, even after I married, but finally one day I took it apart.
 Today I went looking through my photo album…. and look what I found!
 I also made a discovery in my china closet… I found one of the sand dollars that I took off that frame!

 I loved my camera and took lots of photos – my first of many cameras to come!

 Accidents: The only accident I remember is when I ran into the back of the Lampley’s pointed back car tail lights.
 I guess I hit the points so hard that I split my head open above my left eyebrow.
-Mama took me to a nearby Dr., but I guess I must have been crying and acting up as he told mama that if she couldn’t hold me, he wasn’t going to do stitches.
+Mama took me to Dr. Hendrick’s but I guess I must have been crying and acting up as he told Mama that if she couldn’t hold me, he wasn’t going to do stitches.
 So guess what – No Stitches!
 I have a small scar, but it’s covered now by my eyebrow; guess I didn’t really need stitches.
 He wasn’t our regular doctor so I didn’t know him, not sure how she happened to go there – I’m thinking either his office was the closest, or he was covering for our Doctor.
 (I asked mama and she thought we had just moved there and didn’t have a doctor yet, and he was recommended as you didn’t need appointments.)

 © 2017, copyright Jeanne Bryan Insalaco; all rights reserved